Speedway for USA & Canada

 Bill Thomas was born in Green Valley, Sebastopol, where he was a lifelong resident.
 He served in the army in World War II from which he received an honorable discharge in 1945.
 He returned home and began a lifelong passion for motorcycles.

 He raced bikes for over 50 years and was known as the world's oldest speedway racer and could be recognized by his blue leathers.
 Uncle Bill was a regular in all the bike shops in Sonoma County where he had many friends.
-"If you're not riding them, you're fixing them".
+"If you're not riding them, you're fixing them."
 Bill was also an avid Ham radio enthusiast and proudly wore his call sign on his belt buckle.
 After the war, Bill and Bob Thomas owned a logging company.
 Uncle Bill enjoyed working in the woods.

 Later, Bill worked at Mare Island shipyard from which he retired in 1985.
 He was an electrician and could be relied on to work on everything from nuclear submarines to the neighbor's television.
 Burial will be private, in Green Valley cemetery, where he will rejoin his wife Rose and son James Davidson.